-An essential tool used by EMPath coaches is the Bridge to Self-Sufficiency.
+An essential tool used by EMPath coaches is the Economic Mobility Bridge.
 The Bridge is a multi-faceted tool, serving as a conversation guide as well as a means for assessment and tracking progress.
 Bridge assessments identify strengths and obstacles to success in each of the five pillars: Family Stability, Well-Being, Financial Management, Education & Training, Employment & Career.

-A participant’s “Bridge score” is a measure of their overall self-sufficiency; higher scores indicate higher self-sufficiency.
+A participant’s “Bridge score” is a measure of their upward economic mobility; higher scores indicate greater upward economic mobility.
 Of the participants in our flagship program who were active in Fiscal Year 2023 (July 1, 2022-June 30, 2023), 96% experienced an increase in Bridge score

 The following data represent outcomes across various programs.